CenterForAssessment/Colloquium_2018/README.md

     b.
 Understanding business models related to open source and open educational resources.

     c.
-Planning a smooth transition.
+Planning a smooth transition between proprietary and open.

     d.
 Reflecting on the potential for transforming assessment and accountability.